 It’s Mid trib believers who say the last trump is the 7th trumpet of Revelation 11:15 and following.
 They believe it puts the rapture just at the threshold of the Great Tribulation.
 But this trumpet is never called the last Trump in the Bible, and again it’s blown in heaven not on Earth.

 The pre-trib position is that the Last Trump is the one time the Church will hear a trumpet call while on Earth.
-It’s mentioned in 1 Thes.
-4:16 and is called the Trumpet call of God.
+It’s mentioned in 1 Thessalonians 4:16 and is called the Trumpet call of God.

 From comparing the giving of the Law to Israel with the rapture of the church we can see several other similarities as well.
 At Mt.
 Sinai the Israelites were redeemed from slavery, at the Rapture the Church will be redeemed from sin.
 They were consecrated, we’ll be perfected.
 They washed their clothes, we’ll be given clean clothes.
 God came to the Mt. top, Jesus will come to the air.

 At Mt.
 Sinai Moses and Aaron went up, at the rapture we will go up.
 At Mt.
 Sinai Israel was wed to God.
 At the Rapture the Church will be wed to Jesus.
 At Mt.
 Sinai God dwelt with Israel and at the rapture the Church will dwell with Jesus.